cerb/cerb.github.io/_guides/integrations/google/gmail-xoauth.md

 ---
 title: Authenticate a Gmail mailbox using IMAP and XOAUTH2
-excerpt: A step-by-step guide for using XOAUTH2 to authenticate against Gmail IMAP accounts
+excerpt: This page provides a detailed guide on how to authenticate a Gmail mailbox using IMAP and XOAUTH2 in Cerb.
+summary: This page provides a detailed guide on how to authenticate a Gmail mailbox using IMAP and XOAUTH2 in Cerb.
+It explains the necessity of using OAuth2 access tokens for Gmail authentication due to Google's retirement of passwords for POP3 and IMAP connections.
+The guide includes steps for configuring Google APIs and setting up a Gmail mailbox in Cerb, detailing the necessary settings such as protocol, host, and port.
+It also covers testing the mailbox connection to ensure successful authentication and proper functioning, including running the scheduler to verify the mailbox setup and process new messages.
+permalink: /guides/integrations/google/gmail-xoauth/
 social_image_url: /assets/images/guides/google/cerb-and-google.png
 layout: integration
 topic: Integrations